bmanders716/bmanders716.github.io/cookbook.md

 Lemon Sponge.

-_Ingredients_--Ω†oz. packet of gelatine.
+_Ingredients_--Ì†Øz. packet of gelatine.
                1 pint of cold water.
-               Ω†lb. of lump sugar.
+               Ì†¨b. of lump sugar.
                The thin rind and juice of two lemons.
                The whites of 3 eggs.